 You can find beautiful and exquisite carvings in many of the old temples and monasteries throughout Myanmar, they decorate doorways, windows and alters that are made to hold Buddha statues.
 Because many of these carvings are made from teak they still endure today despite the neglect they have suffered over the past 100 years.

-Even so, Burmese arts and crafts continue to be a source of pride to all Burmese people and within Burmese communities artisans still enjoy a good measure of respect.
+Even so, Burmese arts and crafts continue to be a source of pride to all Burmese people and within Burmese communities artisans still enjoy a good measure of respect and is a thriving industry today.